lukso-network/tools-up-hammer/README.md

 **Backoff** current backoff in ms. The backoff is added to `maxDelay` between each transfer.
 It decrements by 1 for each request.
 If `backoff` does not move between monitor cycles, it is likely the script is stuck because of some resource constraints on the machine itself.
 Or check **Network Failures** output to see if the RPC endpoint is hanging up

-**Successes** The number of types .on('receipt'...) is called from minting and transfer calls during the monitor cycle.
+**Successes** The number of times `.on('receipt'...)` is called from minting and transfer calls during the monitor cycle.
 This is often a low amount and is likely because Reverts are not being counted.
 There are likely alot of reverts happening.

 **Pending** The number of pending TXs in the local state.
 This does not refresh between monitoring cycles